Hawaii: the statue for Kamehameha the Great at Kapa'au

 Maui: A diving class takes to the waters near Kihei

 Maui: Turtles and divers infest the St Antony wreck

-Hawaii: aboard a helicopter you can look right into an active lavatube and see the red stuff
+Hawaii: in 1993 aboard a helicopter you could look right into an active lavatube and see the red stuff

 Maui: the Seven Sacret Pools of Ohe'o Gulch